Our students come to USC Price with so many inherent skills and talents. During their time here, they really develop

 Houston Flournoy Professor of State Government

-To earn the Master of Public Administration degree, students must complete 14 units of required courses, three management competencies courses, and four electives.
-In addition, students who enter the program with less than two years full-time work experience must complete an internship.
+The Master of Public Administration degree requires students to complete 40-41 units comprised of three management competencies courses and four electives.
+In addition, students who enter the program with less than two years of full-time work experience must complete an internship.